Cutting lemma and Zarankiewicz's problem in distal structures: Preliminaries and the distal cell decomposition

-For combinatorial applications discussed in this paper, we would like to have a cell decomposition with as few sets as possible, and we want to have control over the sets appearing in $\CT(S)$ in a definable way.
+For combinatorial applications discussed in this paper it is desirable to have a cell decomposition with as few sets as possible, and also to have control over the sets appearing in $\CT(S)$ in a definable way.